buildkite/agent-stack-k8s/README.md

       - kubernetes:
           podSpec:
             containers:
-              - image: gradle:latest
+              - image: alpine:latest
-                command: [gradle]
+                command: [echo]
                 args:
-                  - jib
-                  - --image=ttl.sh/example:1h
+                - "Hello, world!"
 ```

 The `podSpec` of the `kubernetes` plugin can support any field from the `PodSpec` resource [in the Kubernetes API documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#podspec-v1-core).

-More samples can be found in the [integration test fixtures directory](integration/fixtures).
+More samples can be found in the [integration test fixtures directory](./integration/fixtures).

 ### Sidecars